Jucode/jeet-roots/README.md

 jeet-roots
 ==========

-**Note:** This template doesn't work in Roots right now.
-Roots doesn't rely on Jeet as a dependency and even if it did, these templates can't accept custom package functionality.
-For instance, Jeet requires Autoprefixer or else it gets pretty bonky.
-So we can either have Autoprefixer and this template not work, or Roots functionality and Jeet not work.
-Neither is plausible at this point.
-In a couple weeks when @jenius releases the new version of Roots, it will have flexibility/functionality like this and we'll update this repo.
+**Note:** This template doesn't work in Roots right now as Roots doesn't rely on Jeet as a dependency so only `nib` or `axis` can be passed to `css_library`.

+If you desperately want to use Jeet in Roots today, then fork Roots, add `"jeet": "4.1.x"` to it's list of dependencies in package.json, and then run `npm install -g` from that directory.
+This will overwrite your global Roots command line tool and allow Jeet to work.

+Around the middle of November Roots is expected to get a huge update where Jeet will be compatible.
+There is a prerelease to Roots available right now where Jeet is compatible.

 In the meantime, feel free to check out our [jeet-html](https://github.com/mojotech/jeet-html) boilerplate.